eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 ## Using SSL/TLS

-To configure the client to use SSL connection, you can configure the {@link io.reactiverse.pgclient.PgConnectOptions}
+To configure the client to use SSL connection, you can configure the {@link io.vertx.pgclient.PgConnectOptions}
 like a Vert.x `NetClient`.
 All [SSL modes](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-PROTECTION) are supported and you are able to configure `sslmode`.
 The client is in `DISABLE` SSL mode by default.
 `ssl` parameter is kept as a mere shortcut for setting `sslmode`. `setSsl(true)` is equivalent to `setSslMode(VERIFY_CA)` and `setSsl(false)` is equivalent to `setSslMode(DISABLE)`.